Trading Attention, Not Charts

 Using Terminal to observe attention

-Terminal is not just a trading interface.
-It is an attention monitoring tool.
+Terminal isn't just a trading interface.
+It's an attention monitoring tool.

-Professionals do not only watch price.
+Professionals don't only watch price.
 They watch who is watching.

 Neither is good or bad on its own.
 What matters is when you see it.

-Professionals use this feature to judge whether attention is:
+Professionals use this to judge whether attention is quietly building, rapidly accelerating, or already saturated.

 Why charts lie early